Johnny Bucyk: Retirement and legacy

-During Bucyk’s time with the Bruins he scored 545 career goals, 794 assists, and registered 1339 career points His 1436 games played is second only to Ray Bourque in Bruins’ history.
-His 88 game-winning goals is also a Bruins’ record.
+During Bucyk's time with the Bruins he scored 545 career goals, 794 assists, and registered 1339 career points His 1436 games played is second only to Ray Bourque in Bruins' history.
+His 88 game-winning goals is also a Bruins' record.
 In the playoffs, Bucyk was just as effective, collecting 100 points in only 109 games.
 His 45 power play points place him at number three all-time for Boston, behind only Ray Bourque and Brad Marchand.
 His 545 goals as a Bruin, remains the most in franchise history.
 Only Ray Bourque has subsequently passed his team marks for points and assists.
+He had 16 seasons of 20 or more goals, seven seasons with 30 or more goals.
+Bucyk was also known for his ability to score during the postseason scoring 103 points in 124 games.
+Despite large frame and signature hip checks often putting opponents Bucyk was known as one of the leagues cleanest players only spending 493 minutes in penalty box.